Discover Valentia Island

 Perfect Post-Tour Stop:

-Enjoy a cone while taking in the views of Knightstown and the harbour.
+Enjoy a cone while taking in the views of Valentia Island and towards Portmagee village.

 Drive to Valentia Island Lighthouse